-Having a clear process in place for your workforce to understand and appreciate instils confidence that workplace issues will always be dealt with fairly and consistently.
+Having clear processes in place for your workforce to understand and appreciate instils confidence that workplace issues will always be dealt with fairly and consistently.

 However, from time to time conduct and performance issues need to be addressed.
 When this occurs, there are clear rules that need to be followed.
-Make a mistake, or rush through with a decision, then you could face a claim of automatic unfair dismissal against your company.
+If you ma mistake, or rush through with a decision, then you could face a claim of automatic unfair dismissal against your company.

-Here we discuss the steps to be considered for most workers when it becomes necessary to undertake formal disciplinary action.
-It’s not only a legal requirement to follow this recognised process, it also demonstrates fairness, consistency and equality.
+These are the steps to be considered for most workers when it becomes necessary to undertake formal disciplinary action.
+It is not only a legal requirement to follow this recognised process, it also demonstrates fairness, consistency and equality.

 How to Run a Successful Disciplinary Hearing

 Step 2 – Invite to the hearing

 Step 4 – The decision

 To run a fair process, you ideally need three people.
 One to investigate, one to carry out the meeting and one for the accused to appeal to after a decision has been made.